kbsa00/BlackJack/README.md

 # BlackJack
-Assignment in Software Design, Where you had to create the game BlackJack in C# :)
+An optional Assignment in Software Design.
+The assignment was to create the game BlackJack in C#